Insight • Search & content

 • Quick tips and observations posted natively on social platforms

-Tier 3 content does not require a production pipeline.
-It requires permission for team members to share authentically and a light approval process.
+Tier 3 content does not need a heavy production pipeline.
+It needs permission for team members to share honestly and a light approval process so the work actually gets out.

 Video strategy for creative agencies